- Feb 23, 2026

-Explore examples of headless commerce in action.
-Riedel, one of the world’s leading manufacturers of high-quality glasses and decanters, leveraged Magnolia CMS to build an industry-leading digital experience.
+- Explore examples of headless commerce in action.
+Riedel, one of the world’s leading manufacturers of high-quality glasses and decanters, leveraged Magnolia DXP to build an industry-leading digital experience.

-Brands that want to keep up with these changing customer habits need a new approach to satisfy the growing commerce and content demands.
+Brands that want to keep up with these changes and the new customer behaviours need a new approach to satisfy the growing commerce and content demands.
 Headless commerce can be the solution that helps these brands keep up.
 This article covers everything you need to know about headless commerce.

 Headless commerce relies on the same headless architecture as a headless CMS.
 Rather than restricting developers to displaying content on one channel, brands can connect to various frontends with the help of APIs with the headless commerce approach.